Georgia–Russia border: History

 Following Joseph Stalin's deportation of ethnic groups accused of collaboration with the Nazis, the Georgia–Russia border was altered in Georgia's favour in 1944, with Georgia gaining Klukhori from Karachay-Cherkessia in the west (comprising Karachayevsk, Teberda and Mount Elbrus) and Akhalkhevi from the Chechen-Ingush ASSR in the east (comprising Itum-Kale and surrounding lands).
 Following the death of Stalin, these changes were reversed from 1955 to 1957 and the pre-1944 border restored.

 The boundary became an international frontier in 1991 following the dissolution of the Soviet Union and the independence of its constituent republics.
 However fighting broke between Georgia and the autonomous regions of Abkhazia and South Ossetia, resulting in the de facto independence of both.
 Georgia and Russia began work on delimiting their border in 1993.
 In 2008 Georgia attempted to restore its control over South Ossetia, sparking a war with Russia, following which Russia recognised the independence of both South Ossetia and Abkhazia.
 As a result, all border discussions with Georgia were ended, however the Abkhaz and Russian authorities have continued work on that section of the border.
 From the Russian, Abkhaz and Ossetian point of view the Georgia–Russia border has now become much shorter (from 694 to 365 km), and is separated into two portions, a western one between Abkhazia and South Ossetia and an eastern one between South Ossetia and Azerbaijan.
 From the Georgian perspective, the Russian–Georgian border did not change after the collapse of the Soviet Union, and both self-declared republics are illegal entities occupying Georgian territory.

 In 2011 a dispute arose over the village of Aibgha as Russia and Abkhazia set about demarcating their common border.
 Russia proposed annexing Aibgha to Krasnodar Krai, a move which was opposed by the Abkhaz government.
 Georgia has opposed any moves to transfer what it sees as Georgian territory.

 Border crossings

-The only Georgia–Russia border crossing is at Zemo Larsi/Verkhny Lars on the Georgian Military Highway, connecting Kazbegi (Georgia) and Vladikavkaz (North Ossetia-Alania (Russia)).
-There is an Akbkhazia-Russia border crossing point at Psou-Adler, and a South Ossetia-Russia border crossing at Nizhniy Zermag- Zemo Roka (the Roki Tunnel).
+The only Georgia–Russia border crossing is at Zemo Larsi/Verkhny Lars on the Georgian Military Highway, connecting Kazbegi (Georgia) and Vladikavkaz (in the Russian republic North Ossetia-Alania).
+There is an Akbkhazia-Russia border crossing point at Psou-Adler, and a South Ossetia-Russia border crossing at Nizhniy Zermag–Zemo Roka (the Roki Tunnel).

+Russia-Abkhazia border

+Russia has a 255.4 km border with a self-proclaimed, internationally unrecognized republic of Abkhazia, a breakaway region of Georgia under Russian occupation, while the border itself is guarded by FSB Border Service of Russia and State Security Service of Abkhazia.
+Georgia considers any attempt to demarcate a boundary between the breakaway region and Russia as illegitimate.

+The Psou river, which runs between the Abkhaz-Russian border, is vital for economic activity.
+It is also used as a route for smuggling illegal goods.